sanjaikumarv/interview-preparation-docs/Node-js.md

 ## What is a Buffer?

-* Handles binary data in memory.
+* A Buffer in Node.js is a built-in object used to handle binary data directly in memory — especially when working with files, network streams, or binary protocols.
 * Used in file and TCP operations.

 ---

 ## What is Callback Hell?

-* Nested callbacks leading to unreadable code.
+* Callback hell is when multiple nested callbacks make the code look messy and hard to manage.
+It usually happens when we handle async operations in sequence without proper structure — like chaining fs.readFile, db.query, and so on inside each other.

+* To fix it, I use Promises, async/await, or structure callbacks well using named functions.
-* Solved with Promises or async/await.
+Solved with Promises or async/await.

 ---